 At the end of each challenge, a male and female winner is chosen, and this time it was a married couple.
 I got chatting to the female winner in the changing (yep, people talk in the changing rooms), and she told me that it helped that her husband was doing the challenge as well, as they shared the cooking and encouraged each other to go to classes.
 If I was to do the challenge again, I would entice a friend to buddy up with me.

 Holding a dumbbell in each hand, you simply punch while alternating arms.
-In some classes, we combined punching with a duck and side step, which works your glutes and obliques too.
+In some classes, we combined punching with a duck and side step, which is meant to work your glutes and obliques too.

 Combine shredded beef with vegetables, coconut milk and peanut butter.
 Oh, and plenty of garlic and chili to taste.